 Q / How do I pay/what payment types are acceptable?

-A / Program fees payments are accepted only via electronic transfer, wire transfer, or by check in USD ONLY.
-Credit card payments are not accepted for Comprehensive Tuition or Housing fees.
+A / Program fees payments are accepted only via credit card, electronic transfer, wire transfer, or by check in USD only.

 For specific payment information and step-by-step instructions, find the Billing Information page here.